Is there a landfill health risk to those who live near them? Landfills have been seen as safe for a long while.

 Is There Really a UK Landfill Health Risk?

-The same degree of enforcement may not be the case in Italy, where there may be a high degree of ignorance of EU regulations, and also a higher landfill health risk, as a result.
-The countries which remain in the EU, after the UK Brexit, should improve their monitoring of member states, otherwise EU Environmental Regulation is not worth the paper it is written on.
+The same degree of enforcement may not be the case in Italy.
+There may be a high degree of ignorance of EU regulations, and also a higher landfill health risk, as a result.
+The countries which remain in the EU, after the UK Brexit, should improve their monitoring of member states.
+If this is not done EU Environmental Regulation is not worth the paper it is written on!

 Also, only one landfill was investigated.
-Many landfills would need to be studied, and to also show this, claimed effect on health for a lung-cancer risk, before this study could be considered proven.
+Many landfills would need to be studied, and to also show a similar elevated risk.
+Only then can the claimed effect on health for a lung-cancer risk, be considered proven.